On characteristic power series of dual signed Selmer groups: Introduction

 \subsection{The case of modular forms (non-ordinary at $p$)}

 This is the case missing from the literature and this is precisely what this article addresses.
-In this case, using the theory of Wach modules, Lei, Loeffler, and Zerbes constructed signed Selmer groups over $K_\infty$ (see \cite{lei11compositio}, \cite{leiloefflerzerbes10}, \cite{leiloefflerzerbes11}).
-These signed Selmer groups are generally conjectured to be cotorsion and this is known to hold in a large number of cases.
+In this case, using the theory of Wach modules, Lei, Loeffler, and Zerbes constructed signed Selmer groups over $\Q_{\rm{cyc}}$ (see \cite{lei11compositio}, \cite{leiloefflerzerbes10}, \cite{leiloefflerzerbes11}). {Again, the issue with the classical Selmer group is that the local condition is too big.
+Instead of considering ``half'' of the local points as Kobayashi did, the authors are able to cut out two appropriate subspaces of the local condition that come from kernels of certain maps, the Coleman maps.
+This is an analogue and generalization of \cite{sprung12} for the case of elliptic curves.} These signed Selmer groups are generally conjectured to be cotorsion and this is known to hold in a large number of cases.
 Many arithmetic properties of the signed Selmer groups have recently been proved by Hatley and Lei \cite{HatleyLei}.
-Our main goal in this article is to generalize \eqref{VL} for the characteristic power series obtained from the signed Selmer groups over $K_\infty$.
+Our main goal in this article is to generalize \eqref{VL} for the characteristic power series obtained from the signed Selmer groups over $\Q_{\rm{cyc}}$.

-We work with infinitely many twists $A(s)$ of $A_f$, where $s$ is an integer, and consider the signed Selmer groups $\Sel_1(A(s)/K_\infty)$ and $\Sel_2(A(s)/K_\infty)$ (see section \ref{sec:def} and the beginning of section \ref{main:body} for the precise definitions).
-When they are cotorsion, let $f_{1,s}$ and $f_{2,s}$ generate their Pontryagin duals.
-Under some mild hypotheses made in \cite{HatleyLei} and some hypotheses on $s$, our main theorem is (see theorem \ref{Thm:main1})